fResult/Just-Systems-Design/exercises/09_design-uber/README.md

 ```

 **Usage:**\
-*StreamDriverLocation* continuously streams the location of a driver over a long-lived websocket connection.\
+*StreamDriverLocation* continuously streams the location of a driver over a long-lived WebSocket connection.\
-The driver whose location is streamed is the one associated with the [*Ride*](#ride) tied to the passed *userId*.
+The driver whose streams the location is the one associated with the [*Ride*](#ride) tied to the passed *userId*.

 ### 5. Driver API